IFMlab/ChemFlow/tutorial/example-a-thrombin/Tutorial-DF-LF-SF.rst

     ScoreFlow -p tutorial -r receptor.pdb -l tutorial_chemflow/DockFlow/plants/vmd-rec/docked_ligands.mol2 --bcc --water -sf mmgbsa --md --protocol explicit_mmgbsa

 Also here we specified to use for the rescoring the mol2 of the docked ligands for which we computed AM-1-BCC charges, by adding the flag "*--bcc*"
+We indicate that we want to run **explicit** solvent MMGBSA calculations by adding the flag *--water* .

+Running it locally would take around

+At the end of the free-energy rescoring you will have MMGBSA.dat file per each ligand in the ligand folder.
+These data are collected in ScoreFlow.csv file in the receptor directory.

+From this file we can extract the data and compute again a ROC curve in order to se if with MMGBSA single point and MMGBSA re-scoring in explicit solvent we were able to  improve our predictive power, increasing the AUC value.

 Run Chem\ *Flow* on HPC